robinrodricks/FluentListView/README.md

 # Features

-Why take the time to learn how to use an FluentListView?
+Why take the time to learn how to use a FluentListView?
 What’s the benefit?
 The return on investment?
-This page tries to document the useful features of an FluentListView.
+This page tries to document the useful features of a FluentListView.
 Not all features are equally useful, but it’s better to be aware of what’s available so that you can use it when the need arises.

 *   [Animations](#animations)
 *   [Alternate rows background colors](#alternate-rows-background-colors)